 In addition to the usual contraindications to the use of anti-TNF therapies, a guideline from the British Society of Rheumatology also recommended caution in use of these agents in patients with prior PUVA therapy (>1000 joules), due to an increased risk of nonmelanoma skin cancer; in HIV/AIDS patients, due to a general lack of data on the safety of anti-TNF therapy in this setting; and in patients with heart failure of American Heart Association grade III or IV .

 Retinoic acid derivatives — The value of the retinoic acid derivative acitretin in PsA is uncertain; we do not use these agents specifically for the treatment of arthritis, but they are sometimes used in combination with other drugs to treat psoriasis.
-(See "Treatment of psoriasis", section on 'Retinoids'.)
+(See "Treatment of psoriasis in adults", section on 'Retinoids'.)

 Retinoic acid derivatives take about four months to produce a response .
 They are given in doses of 25 to 100 mg/day, in either single or divided daily doses.
 Their main side effects include extreme dryness of the skin and mucous membranes and hyperlipidemia.
 Clinical trials were performed with etretinate, an agent that has been withdrawn from the market due to toxicity.
 It should be noted that retinoic acid derivatives can produce extraskeletal bone deposition and can lead to joint pain in patients with psoriasis.